punk8/infrared-default-list/README.md

 Add any new token assets to `/src/assets/tokens` and new protocol assets to `src/assets/protocols`.

-- You should use an SVG file.
+- You should use a high quality SVG file (no base64).
 - If you absolutely do not have an SVG file add a png to `src/assets/tokens/new` or `src/assets/protocols/new`.
 Ensure it is larger than 128x128 and is very high quality.
+This process will take more time as the team will convert the assets to svg.

 ### 3. Update JSON files